idvorkin/idvorkin.github.io/_d/ai-coder.md

    - Your code will literally evolve like a digital Darwin experiment.
 AI will suggest optimizations in real-time, learning from your project's entire git history and your team's coding patterns.
    - Bug prediction?
 That's so 2023.
 We're moving towards "code healing" - AI that spots potential issues before they even become bugs.
 It's like having a time-traveling debugger!

-## Best Practices for CHOP Development
+## Be the Best CHOPer: Best Practices

 ### The Art of Prompt Engineering